What is the Agored Cymru Quality Mark?

 What is the difference between accredited learning and the Quality Mark?

 - Only learning programmes that last ten hours or more, including the accreditation assessment, can be translated into credit.
 One credit equals ten hours of learning.
 Learning programmes that are shorter than this would be ideal to go forward for the Quality Mark.

 - An organisation’s learning programme would need to be developed into a learning unit for it to be accredited whereas a learning programme, going ahead for the Quality Mark, would be assessed against a set of established standards.

 - A quality marked learning programme would not need to be assessed for its learning complexity level.
 This would need to be undertaken when developing accredited units.

 - There are no requirements for a quality marked course to generate learner assessment evidence unlike an accredited unit.
 This does not mean that learner outcomes are not important for a quality marked learning programme.

 - Learners and participants may receive a certificate of attendance or CPD hours.
 This means that learners and participants on a quality marked course will not gain credits towards qualifications.

 Apply for the Quality Mark

 No two learning programmes are the same as the subjects, target audiences and the implementation can be different.
 This means that Agored Cymru recognises the individuality of learning programmes and our Quality Mark validation reflects this.
 Therefore, the costs for the Quality Mark will reflect this uniqueness and prices will be individualised for organisations.

-Please get in touch with email@example.com to discuss the quality mark.
+Please get in touch on firstname.lastname@example.org to discuss the quality mark.